1808: The Catholic Church, the Jesuits, and Enslaved People in St. Louis

 The Catholic Church, specifically the Society of Jesus (Jesuits), used enslaved people in St. Louis as forced laborers to build and maintain their farms and schools.
 Enslaved Black men and women used religion and religious practices as a means of resistance and hope.

-Enslaved Persons and the Catholic Church
+1: Enslaved Persons & the Catholic Church

 A map of Jesuit stations in Maryland from the 17th to the 19th centuries, showing the locations of Jesuit plantations, farms, and schools, including Bohemia, Frederick, Georgetown, Leonardtown, Newtown, Port Tobacco, St. Inigoes, St. Joseph, St. Thom